Home travelSweden The Ultimate Guide to Public Transport in Gothenburg

 The airport is situated some eleven miles from the city, and isn’t tricky to get to.
 With a zone A and B ticket, you might be able to get there on public transport – simply search for Landvetter Flygplats in the app and you should be directed towards the Röd bus, then the 612, although the second bus requires pre-booking.
 You can find more information in the app or by talking to the Resecentrum.
 This option takes between forty minutes to an hour, and costs 70 SEK for the AB ticket.

-The easier option is to buy a ticket from Flygbussarna, who operate airport transfer buses which will bring you directly to the city, and vice versa.
-You can find the bus stop and ticket machines just outside of the airport exit.
-Tickets are approximately 119 SEK (12 euros ish) for a single trip, or 189 SEK for a return trip (around 19 euros).
-In the city, the bus stops at Berzeliigatan, Korsvägen, Kungsportsplatsen and the Nils Ericson Terminal (at Central Station), and you choose which stop when buying your ticket, which you can do at the machines or in the app.
+The easier, but more expensive option, is to buy a ticket from Flygbussarna, Bus 4 You, or Flixbus, who operate airport transfer buses which will bring you directly to the city, and vice versa.
+You can find the bus stops just outside of the airport exit, along with ticket machines for the Flygbussarna buses.
+Bus 4 You and Flixbus can be found online.
+In the city, the buses usually stop at the Nils Ericson Terminal (at Central Station), but the Flygbussarna bus has more options; Berzeliigatan, Korsvägen and Kungsportsplatsen.
 This journey is closer to half an hour.

 Honestly, many parts of the city are within walking distance, so if you want to do a full day of sightseeing that’s quite possible.
 Walking between attractions is doable; although it is much more tiring and time consuming, it is free!
 There are also very good cycle paths which allow you to get around the city almost exclusively off-road, but there might be sections where paths run out and you have to use the road.
-Styr och Ställ operate several banks of hire bikes which also have an attached app, and Cykelstaden provides cycling maps of the city.
-That said, the bikes are slightly less user friendly, in my opinion, just because there might not be a bike stand in a convenient location.
-But still, it’ve lovely to be in a city with good cycling infrastructure.
+Styr och Ställ operate several banks of hire bikes which can be hired using the Next Bike app, and Cykelstaden provides cycling maps of the city.

 And there you have it!
-A comprehensive guide to Gothenburg city’s transport.
+A comprehensive guide to using Gothenburg city’s transport.
 The system of public transport really is very easy to use, and even though it’s perhaps a bit pricey (in my opinion anyway – perhaps you think differently) it does deliver value for money.
 In one day I could easily get on half a dozen trams, and for a day out, the islands are just brilliant.
 I’m fairly certain you’ll find the transport very straightforward if you visit Gothenburg, and it will really enhance your stay.
-If you have any questions about getting around, drop them in a comment, and perhaps I can help you out!
+If you have any questions about how to get around Gothenburg , drop them in a comment, and perhaps I can help you out!